Michael Heseltine: MP for Henley: 1974–2001

 Heseltine, by now a junior minister in the Heath government, was now forced to apply for a new candidacy, often in competition with other sitting Conservative MPs whose seats were also due for abolition.
 He applied for Mid Sussex in competition with Ian Gilmour, but they lost to Tim Renton.
 He also applied for Mid-Oxfordshire but lost to Douglas Hurd.

 In 1972, Edward Heath attempted to persuade Heseltine, a strong supporter of his, to challenge Powellite MP Ronald Bell for the Conservative nomination for the new seat of Beaconsfield.
 Heseltine wrote that he was "tempted" to enter the lists at Beaconsfield, but did not actually do so.
 Crick writes that he reached the final shortlist of four against Bell, before being "apparently persuaded" to withdraw.
 Bell's campaign within the local Conservative ranks was masterminded by Hugh Simmonds, chairman of the Young Conservatives, and he narrowly won.

 Heseltine was one of 180 applicants for the safe Conservative seat of Henley (the constituency association of which was known as North Oxfordshire), whose MP John Hay was stepping down.
 He reached the final shortlist of three along with two other sitting MPs, William Shelton and Norman Fowler, and in September 1972 was selected as candidate with a clear majority at the first ballot.
 Part of the reason was that the Association wanted a wealthy MP who would not be distracted by the need to earn money in business as Hay had been.
 He maintained a constituency home in Crocker End, near Nettlebed, and still maintained a London home at Wilton Crescent.
+The constituency is around 40 miles west of central London, and has excellent transport links, making it a prime residential area for London-based professionals.

 Heseltine was MP for Henley from February 1974 until his retirement from the House of Commons in 2001.